gdmnl/Spectral-GNN-Benchmark/docs/source/customization.rst

 Step 1: Define propagation matrix
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The base class :class:`pyg_spectral.nn.conv.base_mp.BaseMP` provides essential methods for building spectral filters.
+The base class :class:`pyg_spectral.nn.conv.BaseMP` provides essential methods for building spectral filters.
 We can define a new filter class :class:`pyg_spectral.nn.conv.SkipConv` by inheriting from it:

 .. code-block:: python